NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 or "door-cluder" or "doorcluder") will bisect the room in the perpendicular direction.

-- `start_drop_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Step number to start dropping the bisecting wall with doors.
-If None or less than 1, the wall will start in position.
-Default: None
-- `add_lips` (bool, or list of bools): If true, lips will be added on the platform beyond the doors and wall such that the performer will be forced to go through the corresponding door to enter the area behind it.
+- `add_extension` (bool, or list of bools): If true, add an extension to one side of the far end (+Z) of the platform with the label "platform_extension".
+Default: False
-Default: True
 - `add_freeze` (bool, or list of bools): If true and 'start_drop_step is' greater than 0, the user will be frozen (forced to Pass) until the wall and doors are in position.
 If the 'start_drop_step' is None or less than 1, this value has no effect.
 Default: True
+- `add_lips` (bool, or list of bools): If true, lips will be added on the platform beyond the doors and wall such that the performer will be forced to go through the corresponding door to enter the area behind it.
+Default: True
+- `bigger_far_end` (bool, or list of bools): If true, increases the height and the width of the far end of the platform so it's too tall for the performer to walk onto and it's twice as wide.
+Default: false
+- `door_material` (string, or list of strings): The material or material type for the doors.
+- `extension_length` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): If `add_extension` is true, set the length of the extension (on the X axis).
+Default: Up to half of the room's X dimension. otherwise, don't add a platform extension.
+- `extension_position` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): If `add_extension` is true, set the position of the extension (on the Z axis).
+If the position is positive, the extension will be on the right side (+X).
+If the position is negative, the extension will be on the left side (-X).
+Default: Up to half of the room's Z dimension.
 - `restrict_open_doors` (bool, or list of bools): If true, the performer will only be able to open one door.
 Using this feature and 'add_lips' will result in a forced choice by the performer.
 Default: True
-- `door_material` (string, or list of strings): The material or material type for the doors.
+- `start_drop_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Step number to start dropping the bisecting wall with doors.
+If None or less than 1, the wall will start in position.
+Default: None
 - `wall_material` (string, or list of strings): The material or material type for the wall.